Russian Strike On Kharkiv Kills Six - UrduPoint

 The attack came as Ukraine's airforce reported multiple groups of Russian drones across the country.

-In the southern Kherson region, authorities said they recovered the bodies of a couple in their 50s and 60s Saturday killed by a Russian missile attack a day earlier.
+In the southern Kherson region, authorities on Saturday said they recovered the bodies of a couple in their 50s and 60s killed by a Russian missile attack a day earlier.

-"Yesterday, the occupants attacked the village of Zmiivka in Beryslav district with guided missiles.
+"Yesterday, the occupiers attacked the village of Zmiivka in Beryslav district with guided missiles.
 A building was damaged as a result of the hit," Oleksandr Prokudin, the head of the Kherson region said,

 "Under the rubble, rescuers found the bodies of two victims -- a man born in 1957 and a woman born in 1965," he added.